FlixLatino App Now Available On Xfinity X1 And Xfinity Flex

 PHILADELPHIA, Oct.
-4, 2021 /PRNewswire-HISPANIC PR WIRE/ -- FlixLatino, the US Hispanic SVOD (Subscription Video On Demand) service from SOMOS Next, today announced the launch of the FlixLatino app on Comcast's Xfinity X1 and Xfinity Flex entertainment platforms.
+4, 2021 /PRNewswire/ -- FlixLatino, the US Hispanic SVOD (Subscription Video On Demand) service from SOMOS Next, today announced the launch of the FlixLatino app on Comcast's Xfinity X1 and Xfinity Flex entertainment platforms.
 The launch significantly expands FlixLatino's distribution in the United States, now reaching millions of potential subscribers with its Spanish-language offering of movies, series, documentaries, children's programming and other genres.

 FlixLatino was launched in 2015 and has grown continuously since, more than doubling its subscriber base in 2020, due to its high-quality content offering, affordable price, and the increasing popularity of streaming services and at home entertainment consumption.
 The service has an extensive offering of Spanish-language contemporary films (all theatrical releases), series, documentaries, animation and other genres all in HD.
 This content library, which is continuously expanded and updated, will be available to X1 and Flex customers for $2.99/month, conveniently organized and accessible simply by saying "FlixLatino" into the bilingual Xfinity X1 Voice Remote.